mysteryihs/oscarswebservices-portfolio/src/pages/blog/2020-03-20-seo-guide-for-beginners.md

 So how do you tell these keywords apart by competition?
 Plenty of people use sites like [SEMRush.](https://www.semrush.com/) But generally the lower the amount of words and the more general they are, the more competitive they are.
 For example, keywords like "real estate agent" are probably highly competitive but a keyword like "san gabriel property under 700000" might be considered a long-tailed keyword.
 If you're having trouble coming up with keywords, sites like [UberSuggest](https://neilpatel.com/ubersuggest/) are often used.

+You can also use tools like [Google Analytics](https://analytics.google.com/) and [Google Search Console](https://search.google.com/search-console/about) to help you see what current users are searching for when they find your website.

 ## Implementing SEO

 For applying SEO, you should have at least some technical skills or know someone who does.
 Here are some of the factors that Google takes into account when crawling your website for SEO.